Correlation Between Blackrock Inflation and Goldman Sachs

 Pair Corralation between Blackrock Inflation and Goldman Sachs

-Assuming the 90 days horizon Blackrock Inflation is expected to generate 1.25 times less return on investment than Goldman Sachs.
-But when comparing it to its historical volatility, Blackrock Inflation Protected is 1.1 times less risky than Goldman Sachs.
-It trades about 0.1 of its potential returns per unit of risk.
-Goldman Sachs Inflation is currently generating about 0.11 of returns per unit of risk over similar time horizon.
-If you would invest 953.00 in Goldman Sachs Inflation on December 3, 2024 and sell it today you would earn a total of 20.00 from holding Goldman Sachs Inflation or generate 2.1% return on investment over 90 days.
+Assuming the 90 days horizon Blackrock Inflation Protected is expected to generate 1.0 times more return on investment than Goldman Sachs.
+However, Blackrock Inflation Protected is 1.0 times less risky than Goldman Sachs.
+It trades about 0.19 of its potential returns per unit of risk.
+Goldman Sachs Inflation is currently generating about 0.17 per unit of risk.
+If you would invest 957.00 in Blackrock Inflation Protected on December 30, 2024 and sell it today you would earn a total of 30.00 from holding Blackrock Inflation Protected or generate 3.13% return on investment over 90 days.

 Time Period | 3 Months [change] |